minahilbese25seecs/Sudoku-Manal-Fatima-Minahil/README.md

 <br>**Future Improvements**:<br>
 Things that could have been improved are:<br>
-1. OOP(object orienting programming) would have also been useful as the code would have been easier.Each object would have had its own blueprint(instructions).<br>
+1. <ins>OOP(object orienting programming)</ins> would have also been useful as the code would have been easier.Each object would have had its own blueprint(instructions).<br>

 2. The use of databases would have also offered a lot of user-friendly options like saving your progress, saving your initial score that you can later beat, storing hints in a database and many more.<br>